Piper Willis: Storylines

 When Piper is about to sit her VCE English exam, Tyler shows her faked text messages designed to show that she is in a relationship with T-Bone.
 This leads to Tyler and Piper breaking up, but Tyler later learns that the texts were faked by Hamish, so that Tyler would sail away with him.
 Piper goes to Tyler's boat to make amends with him, but Hamish's ex-girlfriend Louise traps Piper on board and sets sail for Indonesia.
 Accidentally falling overboard, Piper washes up on a beach and looks for help, but she collapses, suffering from hypothermia.
 An anonymous man finds her and calls an ambulance, and she is taken to Erinsborough Hospital, where she recovers and reconciles with Tyler.
 Later she has a panic attack while in a backyard swimming pool.
 After Tyler is charged with murder, Piper urges Ben to change his story to the police.
 But after Xanthe confronts her, Piper tells Ben not to lie to the police.
 The day before Tyler's trial, Piper arranges for them to spend the night in a hotel in the city.
 She convinces Tyler that they should go on the run, and they change their appearances.
 However, the police soon turn up at the hotel after receiving a tip off.
 Tyler and Piper go up to the roof and Tyler jumps across to the next building, leaving Piper behind.
 Piper decides to follow, but she is left hanging from the edge.
 Tyler pulls her over and is assisted by a detective, who promptly arrests them both.

-Tyler is sentenced to 20 years imprisonment, with a non-parole period of ten years.
+Tyler is sentenced to 20 years imprisonment with a non-parole period of ten years.
 Tyler breaks up with Piper and refuses to see her again.
-Terese tells Piper that she informed the police about her and Tyler, Piper stays at Number 24.
+When Terese tells Piper that she informed the police about her and Tyler, Piper stays at Number 24.
 When Tyler's chair at the Brennan house is sold at a fete, Piper loses her temper and breaks down in tears.
 Terese persuades her to see a psychiatrist.
 Eventually Piper goes on a date with Cassius Grady.
 After Piper learns that Cassius is a keen reader, like herself, and has been highlighting books she obtained at the book exchange, they begin a relationship.
 Piper later learns that it was Cassius who rescued her on the beach and also rescued Paige's baby.
 She also learns that Cassius is Tyler's half-brother and that he murdered Hamish.
 Cassius is imprisoned, where he is assaulted and taken to hospital.
 Piper misses her period and thinks she might be pregnant and visits Cassius.
-Terese persuades Piper to take a pregnancy test which is negative.
+Terese persuades Piper to take a pregnancy test, which is negative.
 Piper tells Cassius to fight for a shorter sentence, before saying goodbye.
 Piper is knocked unconscious by Alice Wells (Kerry Armstrong) while she is at the law office.
 Alice fakes a break-in and then pretends that she found Piper, who recovers in hospital.
 Piper supports and encourages Xanthe, who has to move to Queensland for university.